MorozovaAN/cards-for-learn/README.md

 ## Project:
-Cards for learn
+Cards for Learning

 ## Description:
 Learn the information you need with question-and-answer cards.

 The basis of the project is a pack of cards.
 The card contains a question and an answer.
 In tutorial mode, you see a card with a question, mentally answer it, click "see answer" and rate how correctly you answered it.

 Then your score is taken into account when you show the cards.
-You will rarely be shown a question that you know the answer.
+You will rarely be shown a question that you know the answer to.
 You will be shown a card with the question you need to learn.
 Showing cards in tutorial mode is endless.

 You can create your own card packs or learn from public packs.
 You can edit, delete, and make your packs private.